These 10 GarageBand app will turn your phone or tablet into a mobile recording studio

-Many people who are interested in creating music will be aware of Apple’s GarageBand app, a digital audio workstation (DAW).
+Many people who are interested in creating music, music editing, and podcast creation will be aware of Apple’s GarageBand app, a digital audio workstation (DAW).
 The giant tech company’s music-making tool for its Mac and iOS platforms acts as a recording studio and makes it far easier for both aspiring musicians and experienced composers to bring music to life.
-It’s packed with features including music sequencer to record and playback multiple audio tracks, virtual software instruments, multiple music format support, pre-made audio loops, and more.
+It’s packed with features including music sequencer to record and playback multiple audio tracks, virtual software musical instruments, multiple music format support, pre-made audio loops, and more.

-However, the good news is that there are other options and this list is compiled of the best GarageBand alternatives for Android.
-There are a huge amount of apps trying to emulate GarageBand and its features on the Google Play Store.
-All of the following have something to offer so do check them out to decide which is the best for you depending on the features you’re looking for.
+However, the good news is that there are other options on garageband for android that works similarly with most features available.
+This list is compiled of the best GarageBand alternative apps.
+There are a huge amount of apps trying to emulate GarageBand and its features.
+All of the following have something unique to offer so do check them out to decide which is the best for you depending on what kind of music you are interested in.

 The majority of these apps are free to download but do note that some also include in-app purchases (IAPs) for additional features.
 Some also require up upgrading to a premium version for the fullest features and possibilities.
 You could soon be recording and mixing your music on your Android device, making it possible to do so at any time and anywhere you choose.

 Music Maker JAM is an extremely popular app with a high user rating of 4.5/5 stars on the Google Play Store.
 It’s easy to see why as the app is a jam (excuse the pun) packed with features, performs excellently, and has the appeal of its own music community.
-You can create beats and tracks across genres such as pop rock, hip-hop, and house, and remix and share your work with others across the world.
+You can create beats and tracks across genres such as pop-rock, hip-hop, and house, and remix and share your work with others across the world.
 In fact, you can take part in global challenges by submitting your remixes and even gather a following of your own.
 Music Maker JAM includes beats, samples, and loops, and offers ten free mix packs with more than 2000 loops.

 In-app purchases are available for much more, such as 300 Mix Packs and 500,000 loops.
-Features include an 8-channel mixer, the ability to record your own vocals, and sharing tracks via Facebook, YouTube, WhatsApp, SoundCloud and more.
-The app also has very effective controls for playing, editing, and adjusting harmonies and tempos, making this one of our top choices.
+Features include an 8-channel mixer, the ability to record your own vocals, and sharing tracks via Facebook, YouTube, WhatsApp, SoundCloud, and more.
+The app also has very effective controls for playing, music editing, and adjusting harmonies and tempos, making this one of our top choices.

 This virtual analog subtractive synthesizer is a free beta demo version offering plenty of features and an active community.
 After checking it out you might then decide you want to upgrade and pay for the Heat Synthesizer Pro version, which includes support to save sounds.
 Features of Heat Synthesizer include a collaborative preset manager, real-time sound generation engine with FX section, 3 oscillators, 2 filters and much more, full VST integration, and the ability to send MIDI events to your sequencer using the keyboard of your Android smartphone or tablet.
-We particularly like the well-designed interface of this app and it’s definitely worth looking at.
+We particularly like the well-designed user interface of this app and it’s definitely worth looking at.

-There’s a whole lot more including low latency and multichannel recording and playback using a USB audio interface, sample rate conversion, real-time effects, and unlimited undo/redo.
+There’s a whole lot more including low latency and multichannel recording and playback using a USB audio interface, sample rate conversion, real-time sound effects, and unlimited undo/redo.
 Do note that some of these features may be dependent on the hardware capabilities of your device.
 Other things worthy of note are cloud syncing to Google Drive and the ability to interchange projects with the iOS version of Audio Evolution.
 In-app purchases are also available to expand your studio further.